tseli0s/nvdialog/README.md

 - 100% guaranteed native looking dialogs.
 - MIT Licensed.
 - Cross-compiler (Actively tested with `gcc`, `clang` and MSVC).
-- Supports most desktop platforms through 3 different implementations (Backends).
+- Supports most desktop platforms through 4 different implementations (Backends).
 - Legacy version support (See [OS Versions Supported](#os-versions-supported))

 # Backends
+- **Gtk3 Backend**\
+The most maintained backend, used mainly for GNU/Linux distributions (And FreeBSD).
+It is based off Gtk3 and has been the primary focus since this library was started.

 - **Adwaita Backend**\
-A backend using Gtk4 and `libadwaita`.
-This backend has replaced the (following) Gtk3 backend since 0.2.0 was released.
-Also note, this backend makes use of hardware acceleration, which sometimes breaks games in Wayland.

-- **Gtk3 Backend**\
-Some older distributions do not have Adwaita / Gtk4 support yet.
-The Gtk3 backend can be used in such a situation.
-However Gtk3 is considered to be deprecated and has been replaced with the Adwaita backend.
+The Adwaita backend is more experimental and overall you can expect some bugs with it.
+However it provides better integration with Linux distributions that are based on the GNOME ecosystem.
+Do note that sometimes this backend can break games on Wayland due to hardware acceleration.

 - **Sandbox Backend**\
 The sandbox backend is used in place of the other backends when the process is under some kind of sandbox (Flatpak, AppImage, etc).
 It is mostly identical to the Gtk3 one but differs slightly in the implementation.
 This one is chosen automatically if enabled at compile time.